uvaai/ml1/_schedules/1 Fall 2021/index.md

 the [Ed forum](https://edstem.org/us/courses/12022/discussion/).
 There the course staff or your fellow students will answer any specific questions you might have.
-Questions can be posted there any time, not just when there is practical, which makes it more versitle than waiting for the next practical or lecture.
+Questions can be posted there any time, not just when there is a practical, which makes it more versatile than waiting for the next practical or lecture.

-If you have general question about the material or the assignment, please make it a public question, so other students can also read the answer.
+If you have a general question about the material or the assignment, please make it a public question, so other students can also read the answer.
 Private questions are intended for questions that share specific portions of a solution, which you obviously shouldn't do publicly.
 Further details on using *Ed* can be found in the pinned "Welcome" post on the forum.